gravitational/gravity/docs/5.x/pack.md

 Additionally, the Application Manifest is designed to be as small as possible in an effort to promote open standards as the project matures.

-The Application Manifest shown here covers the basic capabilities of Telekube.
+The Application Manifest shown here covers the basic capabilities of Gravity.
 It can be extended with additional Kubernetes plug-ins.
 Examples of pluggable features include PostgreSQL, streaming replication, cluster-wide state snapshots or in-cluster encryption.